Sachin-579/AI-powered-palm-symbol-detection-/README.md

 labels/train/palm1.txt
 🧠 Train the Detection Model (Optional)

-To train the YOLO model using the dataset:
+If you want to train the YOLO model using the dataset:

 yolo detect train data=dataset/data.yaml model=yolov8n.pt epochs=80 imgsz=640

-After training completes, the model will be saved in:
+After training, the model will be saved in:

 runs/detect/train/weights/best.pt